leandrocl2005/simple-flask-blueprint-blog/README.md

 # Simple flask blog using blueprint

-This project is a very simple version of flask blog app in http://flask.pocoo.org/docs/1.0/tutorial/
+This project is a very simple version of the flask blog app in http://flask.pocoo.org/docs/1.0/tutorial/

 The blog show some Renato Russo quotes.
 Renato Russo was a famous brazilian singer.